cpsc-fall-2023/cpsc-120-portfolio/README.md

 # Extras

+Extras are welcome and encouraged however they are not required.
+Your grade will not improve or suffer should you choose to or choose not to include any extras.
+Your grade shall be calculated using the rubric given at the end of this document.

 ## Images
 Use some images to show off who you are and what you have accomplished.
 For example, the images you created in Labs 10 and 12 are beautiful and you can embed them into your page very easily.